Warning: this post contains distressing details.

 When were boarding schools operating?

 Government boarding schools–military-style institutions that housed and controlled Indian youth–lasted in the United States from 1879 to the 1930s.
 In some cases, boarding schools and other Indian schools continued operating into the 1980s.
-Chilocco, for instance, closed in 1980, although I am unaware of Myaamia attendance past the 1920s.
+Chilocco, for instance, closed in 1980, although I am unaware of Myaamia attendance past the 1930s.
+In the United States, many assimilationist boarding schools were run by churches.
 Residential Schools, the Canadian version of the same system, operated longer, declining in the 1950s and finally closing the last residential schools in the 1990s.

 Dozens of Myaamia people attended these institutions in the period between 1870-1930.
 It was an era that coincided with the privatization and sale of Myaamia tribal lands, widespread travel to find work, and a rapid decline in Myaamia-speaking households.
 We should not forget schooling before and after this “boarding school” period, including Protestant and Catholic mission schools, as well as reservation day schools and vocational schools.
 These hewed to the same general philosophy as the better-known boarding schools, that Native American people needed English-language, Christian, and work-specific training to survive in a country not made for them.
 I think it is fair to say that boarding schools affected each Myaamia family.
 Survivors became parents and grandparents.